schneider-simon/uva-software-evolution/src/series1/readme.md

 }
 ```

-This method will only result in one branch, but for the reader it adds complexity and there are many cases when you cannot know that it only will result in one branch.
+This method will only result in one branch, but for the reader, it adds complexity and there are many cases when you cannot know that it only will result in one branch.

 ### What do we call a unit in Java

 Cyclomatic complexity is about the complexity of the smallest possible unit.
-In Java it is and method, constructor and static constructors.
+In Java it those are methods, constructors and static constructors.

 ### Do you calculate lambdas

 For example, when you define a lambda inside a method, does it add up to the complexity?
-In our application we add the complexity to the unit.
-It is part of the unit, and it adds complexity of the reader.
+In our application, we add the complexity to the unit.
+It is part of the unit, and it adds complexity for the reader.
 So, we count it as complexity.

 Other tools, like Checkstyle do not calculate these kind of things to the complexity.